• Skip to primary navigation

 Instructions

-• If needed, peel and devein jumbo shrimp and pat dry with paper towels to remove any excess moisture.
+• Peel and devein jumbo shrimp as needed, then pat the shrimp dry with paper towels to remove any excess moisture.

-• In a large heavy-bottomed pan, heat oil over medium-high heat or 350 degrees F with a digital instant read thermometer.
-Deep fry shrimp in small batches (4-6 pieces per batch) for 2-3 minutes or until golden brown, flipping over halfway.
-Cooked shrimp has an internal temperature of 145 F.
+• In a large, heavy-bottomed pan, heat oil on medium-high heat or until you reach 350 F on a digital cooking thermometer.
+Fry the shrimp in small batches (about 6 pieces at a time) for 2-3 minutes, flipping halfway, until golden brown and cooked through (internal temperature of 145 F).

-• Remove and transfer fried shrimp to a wire rack to remove excess oil.
+• Transfer the fried shrimp to a wire rack or a paper towel-lined plate to remove excess oil.

-• In a small bowl, combine Japanese mayo and sriracha sauce.
-Enjoy with fried shrimp!
+• In a small bowl, mix together Japanese mayo and sriracha sauce.
+Serve alongside the panko shrimp.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!